NOMU: Neural Optimization-based Model Uncertainty: Extensions

-} in the case of Gaussian data noise uncertainty.
+in the case of Gaussian data noise uncertainty.
 In this case we recommend to first train the model prediction~$\fhat$ and the data noise~$\signoisehat$ only and then freeze their parameters and train the $\sigmodelhatraw$-network for capturing model uncertainty~$\sigmodelhat$.
 Note that in the NOMU loss~\eqref{eq:lmu2} we implicitly assumed a constant very small and negligible data noise $\signoise^2$, absorbed as a factor into the hyperparameter $\muexp$ and the regularization factor $\lambda$.
-Therefore, if one wishes to be consistent in these prior assumptions, the hyperparameters $\muexp$ and $\lambda$ need to be divided by $2\signoise^2$ in \cref{eq:lmu2datanoise}.
 Thus, when using the loss \eqref{eq:lmu2datanoise} instead of the NOMU loss~\eqref{eq:lmu2}, $\muexp$ and $\lambda$ need to be chosen significantly larger.

 In the case of known (heteroscedastic) data noise~$\signoise(x)$, \eqref{eq:lmu2datanoise} can be simplified, replacing $\signoisehat$ by $\signoise$ and dropping the term $\ln\left(\signoise\right)$ (in this case, one can then also drop the $\signoisehat$-output of the NOMU architecture).